CS2103AUG2016-W15-C3/addressbook-level4/docs/DeveloperGuide.md

 * To run all tests, right-click on the `src/test/java` folder and choose `Run as` > `JUnit Test`
-* To run a subset of tests, you can right-click on a test package, test class, or a test and choose to run as a JUnit test.
+* To run a subset of tests, right-click on a test package, test class, or a test and choose to run as a JUnit test.

 **Using Gradle**: